Citizen Stream Monitoring Program

 - Upstream and downstream of a water quality improvement project

 Monitor a site upstream, and a site downstream of a stormwater retention pond or stream vegetative buffer (fenced area along the edges of a stream) to evaluate its effectiveness at reducing sediment inputs.

 For more information on water quality standards and the Impaired Waters Program, check out the following:

 Be sure to check out the latest CSMP publications for additional information.

-- CSMP Electronic Data Sheet — The electronic datasheet is a Microsoft Excel document, and includes completion and submittal instructions.
+- Stream data sheet — The electronic datasheet is a Microsoft Excel document, and includes completion and submittal instructions.
 If you use the electronic datasheet, you do not need to send in your paper datasheet.
 Note: see Tips for Mac Users below.

 - CSMP Paper Datasheets: To obtain paper datasheets, please contact CSMP staff at firstname.lastname@example.org or 1-800-657-3864 (Greater Minnesota) or 651-296-6300 (Twin Cities Metro Area).